aimms/how-to/Articles/519/519-reading-relations-indexed-sets.rst

-Reading relations and indexed sets from databases
+Reading Relations and Indexed Sets from Databases
 =================================================

-AIMMS does not support reading relations and indexed sets directly using the READ FROM TABLE statement.
+AIMMS does not support reading relations and indexed sets directly using the ``READ FROM TABLE`` statement.
 Therefore a table in a database such as

 .. image:: images/data-sqlite-database.png